SphaeroX/swarm-influx-viewer/README.md

 explicitly provided in a query.

 ### Notes
 The `influx_query` function now automatically injects the configured bucket if the Flux query does not specify one or if the placeholder `INFLUX_BUCKET` is used.
+It also applies the configured measurement when no `_measurement` filter is present or when `MEASUREMENT` is used as a placeholder.

 ### Agents
 Each agent now resides in its own module under the `agents` package: